 There is another way to compare adjectives in English.
 Many adjectives can take the suffixes –er and –est to indicate the comparative and superlative forms, respectively (e.g., great, greater, greatest).
 Some comparable adjectives are irregular: for example, good, better, best; bad, worse, worst).

 There is no simple rule for knowing which pattern is correct for a particular adjective; however, the general tendency is for shorter adjectives to take the suffixes and for longer adjectives to use more and most.

 - more beautiful (not beautifuller)

 - more pretentious (not pretentiouser)

 A Note about Fun

 The adjective fun is a notable exception to the tendency we just described.
 You might expect the comparative to be funner and the superlative to be funnest.
 However, for a long time, these words were considered nonstandard, so more fun and most fun became the correct forms.

 The reasoning behind this rule is now obsolete (it has a lot to do with the way fun became an adjective), but the stigma against funner and funnest remains.
 While the tides are beginning to turn, it’s safest to stick to more fun and most fun in formal situations (such as in academic writing or in professional correspondence).

 Non-comparable adjectives, on the other hand, are not measured on a continuum but are binary.
 Something is either “adjective,” or it is not.
-For example, some English speakers would argue that it does not make sense to say that one thing is “more ultimate” than another or that something is “most ultimate,” since the word ultimate is already an absolute.
+She is “dead” or not “dead.”
+In general, see below, a person is never more or less dead.
 Other examples include dead, true, and unique.